syncfusion-content/blazor-docs/blazor/diagram/accessibility.md

 Interaction Keys |Description
 -----|-----
-<kbd>Ctrl+C</kbd> | This command is used to copy the selected elements to the clipboard.
+<kbd>Ctrl+C</kbd> | This command is used to copy the selected diagram elements to the clipboard.
-<kbd>Ctrl+X</kbd> | This command is used to cut the selected elements  to the clipboard.
+<kbd>Ctrl+X</kbd> | This command is used to cut the selected diagram elements  to the clipboard.
-<kbd>Ctrl+V</kbd> | This command is used to paste the elements  from the clipboard.
+<kbd>Ctrl+V</kbd> | This command is used to paste the diagram elements from the clipboard.
 <kbd>Ctrl+A</kbd> | This command is used to select all the diagram elements.
 <kbd>Delete</kbd> | This command is used to delete the selected diagram elements.
 <kbd>Ctrl+P</kbd> | This command is used to prints the diagram page.
 <kbd>Ctrl+Z</kbd> | This command is used to undo the last action.
 <kbd>Ctrl+Y</kbd> | This command is used to redo the last undo action.
-<kbd>ArrowUp</kbd> | Moves the selected elements towards up by the specified delta value.
+<kbd>ArrowUp</kbd> | Moves the selected diagram elements towards up by the specified delta value.
-<kbd>ArrowDown</kbd> | Moves the selected elements towards down by the specified delta value..
+<kbd>ArrowDown</kbd> | Moves the selected diagram elements towards down by the specified delta value..
-<kbd>ArrowRight</kbd> | Moves the selected elements towards left by the specified delta value..
+<kbd>ArrowRight</kbd> | Moves the selected diagram elements towards left by the specified delta value..
-<kbd>ArrowLeft</kbd> | Moves the selected elements towards right by the specified delta value.
+<kbd>ArrowLeft</kbd> | Moves the selected diagram elements towards right by the specified delta value.
 <kbd>F2</kbd> | This command is used to start editing the selected diagram elements.
 <kbd>Ctrl++</kbd> | This command is used to zoom in the diagram.
 <kbd>Ctrl+-</kbd> | This command is used to zoom out the diagram.